 Dr. Hay: I guess it depends on how high the bilirubin is, but 1 lipid product that is soy-based does have significant amounts of phytosterols as well as relatively low vitamin E or alpha-tocopherol.
-These 2 conditions, particularly the inflammatory phytosterols, produce will significant liver lead inflammation and to excessive Those hyperbilirubinemia. babies that start developing that condition might be better switched to one of the multicomponent fortifiers or lipid emulsions that have fish oil in them as well as a variety of other lipids.
+These 2 conditions, particularly the inflammatory significant phytosterols, will produce liver inflammation lead and to excessive hyperbilirubinemia.
+Those babies that start developing that condition might be better switched to one of the multicomponent fortifiers or lipid emulsions that have fish oil in them as well as a variety of other lipids.
 These tend to have more alpha-tocopherol, more docosahexaenoic acid, and less phytosterols and tend to reduce-or at least prevent-rapid or very high increases in the bilirubin.